Why Sarasota was so Lucky with Hurricane Irma

 We were tired and exhausted after all those busy days.
 Next morning we discovered that internet and cell phone service was dead, but who cares about cell phone and internet after such an event?
 At noontime, everything was up and running again.
 So what.

-We live in a gated golf course community in Englewood, and during the summer months the majority of the homeowners is hanging out with family somewhere north of the
+We live in a gated golf course community in Englewood, and during the summer months the majority of the homeowners are hanging out with their family somewhere in the northern states.

-Those snowbirds leave in April and May and do usually not flock back before the first cold October wind blows; some do not even make it back before Christmas.
-The grandkids often demand that they stay.
+The snowbirds leave in April and May and do usually not flock back before the first cold October wind blows; some do not even make it back before Christmas.
+The grand kids often demand that they stay.

 Some People Chickened Out

 While the prediction of the storm surge on the Weather Channel was rising from 5 to 8, after a while from 10 to 15 feet, some residents felt their blood pressure rising in equal increments, too.
 Not everybody is a true-blue hero.
-Therefore, quite a few neighbors chickened out at the very last second and left for higher ground.
+Therefore, quite a few neighbors bailed out at the very last second and left for higher ground.
 Some went to North Port, which doesn’t really make too much sense and some went to North Venice .
 The eye of the storm was about 60 square miles in size!
 The whole system had a diameter of 400 miles!
 What is a 10-mile move supposed to do?
 But what can you do when the amygdala, your reptile brain, suddenly takes over?
 The “escape reflex” is just too strong to overcome.
 You run.
-You may run right into the eye of the storm.
+However, you may run right into the eye of the storm.

 To make a long story short: almost everybody who left the community had a far worse experience compared to what the remaining residents had.
 Running out of gas and finding no hotel room where some of the easier obstacles they had to deal with.
 Being without power for days can make your life really miserable too.
 It is hard to imagine how you feel without air condition and hot water.
 Some places further north were without power for almost a week.

 Of course, some residents had to evacuate.
 Mandatory evacuations are always pronounced for residents in certain flood zones and mobile or manufactured homes.
-They stayed in shelters for many days, which was quite a different experience.
+They stayed in shelters for many days, which was a different experience.
 Hundreds of people with dogs and cats, penned up in a gym?
 What a nice imagination.

 Why was the Area so Lucky?
 Let’s hear what a weather expert has to say:

-“I’d say the whole Sarasota and Tampa Bay area was super fortunate,” says hurricane expert Dr. Jeff Masters, who from 1986-90 flew with NOAA Hurricane Hunters and in 1995 co-founded The Weather Underground, one of the best sources for information on
+“I’d say the Sarasota and Tampa Bay area was super fortunate,” says hurricane expert Dr. Jeff Masters, who from 1986-90 flew with NOAA Hurricane Hunters and in 1995 co-founded The Weather Underground, one of the best sources for information on threatening weather.

 This is not to diminish the challenges faced by those still without power, business owners struggling to reopen, or property owners dealing with water damage, uprooted trees and broken windows.
 Two-thirds of the state was left without power.
 Irma will go down as the most powerful storm to hit Florida since Donna in 1960.
 Chuck Watson, a disaster modeler for Enki Research in Savannah, Georgia, told The New York Times that he initially estimated Irma would cause $150 billion to $200 billion in damage, but has downgraded that to $50 billion, which will still make it the fifth costliest storm in U.S. History.